I know you’re not supposed to judge a book by it’s cover, but I love an attention-grabbing cover.

 The Cody James Decimator is an attention-grabber for sure.
-It looks cool and it looks tough.
+It looks cool, and it looks tough.

-Cody James Decimator Boot Overview
+Overview of the Cody James Boot

 Cody James is a California-based brand exclusive to Boot Barn.
-Their Decimator shoe is a western style work boot known for its cheeky and eye-catching design.
+Their Decimator is a western style work boot known for its cheeky and eye-catching design.
 One side of the full-grain leather boot sports a detailed skull embroidery, while the other side is embossed with the phrase “nipple up!”.

 Inside, the Xero Gravity Xyclone insole is mainly built for support and stability, with multi-depth heel pods and an antimicrobial sock to reduce odor.

-Things to Consider Before Buying the Cody James Decimator Boot
+Things to Consider Before Buying

 The main thing to consider with the Decimator is what you’re buying it for, and deciding whether or not where it falls on the style-function spectrum is worth it for you.